Kynlos/KynlosWebServer/README.md

 - `virtual_hosts`: A dictionary of virtual host mappings, with each key representing a domain and the value specifying the `htdocs_dir` and `entry_point` for that domain
 - `enable_custom_error_pages`: Whether to enable custom error pages (default: `false`)
 - `error_pages`: A dictionary mapping HTTP error codes to custom HTML pages
+- `redirects`: A dictionary of URL redirects, with each key representing the old URL and the value specifying the new URL or external website
+- `enable_email_verification`: Whether to enable email verification for new user registrations (default: `false`)
+- `smtp_config`: Configuration options for sending verification emails via SMTP
+  - `host`: SMTP server hostname
+  - `port`: SMTP server port
+  - `username`: SMTP username
+  - `password`: SMTP password
+  - `use_tls`: Whether to use TLS encryption (default: `true`)
+  - `from_email`: The email address to send verification emails from

 ## Usage